Introduction

 What Problem Does Milvaion Solve?

-Most job schedulers run jobs inside the same process as the scheduling logic.
+Most job schedulers run jobs inside the same process as the scheduling logic by default.
 This works fine until:

 Milvaion solves these problems by completely separating scheduling from execution: